cfpb/design-system/docs/special-pages/updating-this-website.md

   ## Uploading images

   When editing a page, click the `+` icon to add an image.
 Select an image from the current library or upload a new image from your computer.
-Note: Due to a bug in Netlify CMS, the image might not immediately appear in the preview pane.
+Note: Due to a bug in Decap CMS, the image might not immediately appear in the preview pane.